wfondrie/ppx/docs/basicUsage.rst

 Finally, we can use the :code:`pxget()` method to download all or some of the files available at the FTP URL.
-If we want updates on download progress, we can change the level for reporting in the `logging` package:
+If we want updates on download progress, we can change the level for reporting in the :code:`logging` package:

     >>> import logging
     >>> logging.getLogger().setLevel(logging.INFO)